Tenancy agreements: a guide for landlords (England and Wales)

 If you live with a lodger and share rooms with them, you’ll often have an excluded tenancy or licence.

 In this case, you only need to give ‘reasonable notice’ to quit.
-Usually this means the length of the rental payment period – so if you collect rent monthly, you’ll need to give 1 month’s notice.
+Usually this means the length of the rental payment period – so if you collect rent monthly, you’ll need to give one month’s notice.

 The notice does not have to be in writing.

 Non-excluded tenancy or licence

 You can end the agreement at any time by serving a written ‘notice to quit’.
 The notice period will depend on the tenancy or agreement, but it’s usually at least 4 weeks.

 If there’s a break clause in the tenancy agreement, you can give your tenants notice after this.
 However, you do not have a guaranteed right to possession during the first 6 months of the tenancy.